 For PAYE employees (on permanent or fixed-term contracts) or directly employed PAYE ‘casual’ staff:

 - Give them an ‘Offer Letter’, before they start, setting out the basic terms of their engagement.
-This offer letter should also confirms that the offer of employment is conditional upon you receiving evidence of their legal right to work in the UK.
-The letter should also confirm if the offer is subject to other conditions, for example you receiving satisfactory references for the employee, ensuring they have a valid driving licence, satisfactory Criminal Records (DBS) check, and so on
+This offer letter should also confirm that the offer of employment is conditional upon you receiving evidence of their legal right to work in the UK.
+The letter should also confirm if the offer is subject to other conditions, for example, you receiving satisfactory references for the employee, ensuring they have a valid driving licence, satisfactory Criminal Records (DBS) check, and so on